 Methods of planning, developing, and analyzing lesson plans in all content areas using English Language Learners (ELL) Standards.
 Emphasis on components of curriculum content, teaching strategies, development/evaluation/adaptation of teaching materials, and the role of culture in learning.
 Examines the alignment of ELL Proficiency Standards to the Arizona Language Arts Academic Standards.
-Covers multiple assessment techniques, tracking of student progress using the Stanford English Language Proficiency (SELP) assessment, and use of assessment results for placement and accommodation.
+Covers multiple assessment techniques, tracking of student progress using the state mandated English language proficiency assessment, and use of assessment results for placement and accommodation.
 Prerequisites: Baccalaureate Degree and formal admission to a state approved post-baccalaureate teacher preparation program and (EDU220 or EPD220 or EDU225 or permission of Department or Division).
+Course Note: Approved school-based practicum required.
+EDU251 incorporates curricular framework for the 45-clock hour requirement for SEI endorsement through the Arizona Department of Education.